Enterprise CI cluster · anonymised real-work case

 A large enterprise CI cluster ran 2,600 Jenkins pipelines on a uniform pod allocation: 8 GB RAM and 4 CPU each.
 Capacity incidents were a recurring operational theme.
 Queues built up.
 Builds occasionally failed for unclear scheduling reasons.
 The general suspicion was over-allocation, but nobody had numbers.

 There was a structural reason for that.
-The Jenkins agent setup used long-lived, generic pods drawn from a static pool — none of them advertised which job was currently running.
+The Jenkins agent setup used long-lived, generic pods drawn from a static pool, and none of them advertised which job was currently running.
 Resource attribution per pipeline didn't exist.
 You could see that the cluster was loaded; you couldn't see by what.

 So before sizing the bins, the diagnostic infrastructure had to be built.
 That ended up being the more interesting half of the project.